The Latsos Piano Duo: Repertoire

 Through commissioning numerous compositions and collaboration with other artistic genres, Latsos has expanded the boundaries of piano-duo presentation.
 They have also arranged for 2 pianos and four-hands transcriptions from a selected american movie scores by the celebrated composers such as John Williams, Erich Wolfgang Korngold, John Sousa, etc. and has been hailed "one of the finest transcribers of our time" in the european press.

-The Latsos have performed and recorded a number of unusual and largely unknown treasures from the duo-piano repertoire, including all the Schubert duets and duos. “...The Latsos shine in enchantingly intimate dialogue and impress with their expression of emotional unrest” as Kreiszeitung describes them.
+The Latsos have performed and recorded a number pieces from the duo-piano repertoire, including all the Schubert duets and duos.
 The Latsos are often guests on radios such as KUSC Radio, Classic FM, Sunday Live, NDR Kultur, Classical Sundays and many more.
 They have released three albums of piano music.